|Back to Back Issues Page|

-My aim is to provide you with information about what is happening in the world of IT that directly affects YOU.
+I aim to provide you with information about what is happening in the world of IT that directly affects YOU.

-Microsoft are releasing lots of details about new features in Windows 10 and improvements made over previous operating systems.
+Microsoft is releasing lots of details about new features in Windows 10 and improvements made over previous operating systems.

 Build '10158/59' come with over 300 bug fixes!
 Don't be surprised if Service Pack 1 is already in development!

-Microsoft expect to deliver Windows 10 to over 1 billion devices!
-4 million machines already have Windows 10 installed!
+Microsoft expects to deliver Windows 10 to over 1 billion devices.
+4 million machines already have Windows 10 installed.